-Year 1 (Purchase Year) installs: Characterized using assumptions provided above or evaluated

-Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the
+Year 1 (Purchase Year) installs: Characterized using assumptions provided above or evaluated assumptions if available.
+Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the Install Year i.e. the actual deemed (or evaluated if available) assumptions active in Year 2 and 3 should be applied.
+The NTG factor for the Purchase Year should be applied.

-174 Leakage in is only appropriate to credit to IL utility program savings if it is reasonably expected that the IL utility program marketing efforts played an important role in influencing customer to purchase the light bulbs.
+164 Leakage in is only appropriate to credit to IL utility program savings if it is reasonably expected that the IL utility program marketing efforts played an important role in influencing customer to purchase the light bulbs.
 Furthermore, consideration that such customers might be free riders should be addressed.
 If leakage in is assessed, efforts should be made to ensure no double counting of savings occurs if the evaluation is estimating both leakage in and spillover savings of light bulbs.

-175 Leakage rate is based upon TAC agreed 50% of the lamp leakage assumptions (based upon review of PY6-8 evaluations from ComEd and PY5,6 and 8 for Ameren (see 'IL Leakage Rates_112016.xls' for more information)).
+165 Leakage rate is based upon TAC agreed 50% of the lamp leakage assumptions (based upon review of PY6-8 evaluations from ComEd and PY5,6 and 8 for Ameren (see 'IL Leakage Rates_112016.xls' for more information)).

-$^{^{176}}$ Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+166 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.

-For example, for a 2 x 14W pin based CFL fixture (43W EISA qualified incandescent/halogen).
+For example, for a 2 x 14W pin based CFL fixture (43W EISA qualified incandescent/halogen). $\Delta kWH{1st year installs} = ((86 - 28) / 1000) 0.875 2475$ = 125.6 kWh $\Delta kWH{2nd year installs} = ((86 - 28) / 1000) 0.057 2475$ = 8.2 kWhNote: Here we assume no change in hours assumption.

-$$\Delta$$

-kWH{1st year installs} = ((86 - 28) / 1000) 0.875 2475

-= 125.6 kWh

-Δ kWH{2nd year installs} = ((86 - 28) / 1000) 0.057 2475

-= 8.2 kWh

-Note: Here we assume no change in hours assumption.
 NTG value from Purchase year applied.